JoeKarlsson/iot-kitty-litter-box/README.md

 - Node js should be installed on your Pi - [Check out this article for tips](https://www.losant.com/blog/how-to-install-nodejs-on-raspberry-pi)
 - NPM should be installed on your Pi
+- Python should also be installed on your box.

 ## Setup Your Project